Skip to main content

 While there is only space to show a small selection of artwork at the library, we had so many wonderful entries and wanted to share them all in this online exhibition – scroll down for all of the artworks – click on each image to enlarge.

 Some artworks are by individuals, others are a collaboration by a class or year group.
 Children’s first names or initials are given according to the policies of each school.
+We have also included some school’s artworks from an exhibition at St Barnabas in Erdington.

 Some of the pieces were inspired by books, including The Journey by Francesca Sanna, Ziba Came on a Boat by Liz Lofthouse, and The Lion Inside by Rachel Bright.
-Two of the schools provided a statement about what inspired their artworks:
+Three of the schools provided a statement about what inspired their artworks:

 Adderley Primary